Last Modified: Sep 17, 2019

 TMSH does not correctly handle absence of input stream after closing interactive SSH session and remains active in an infinite loop using 100% CPU.

 If TMSH is a process group leader, it will not be killed when the parent shell is terminated upon SSH session close.
-It is a rare case as TMSH would have to be deliberately promoted to a process group leader e.g. with setsid command.
-Usually the shell process is a group leader and, when it is terminated upon SSH session close, it will kill its child processes including TMSH.
+This is a rare case, as TMSH must be deliberately promoted to a process group leader, e.g., with the 'setsid' command.
+Usually the shell process is a group leader and, when it is terminated upon SSH session close, it kills its child processes, including TMSH.

 TMSH should not be intentionally promoted to a process group leader.
-Abandoned TMSH process can be safely killed with "killall tmsh" command.
+You can safely kill abandoned TMSH processes using the command: killall tmsh